cerner/terra-toolkit-boneyard/docs/TerraWDIOSpecReporter.md

 - Name of the tests and whether they've succeeded or failed

-***WDIO test output Directory ***
+**WDIO test output Directory**
-Terra WDIO spec Reporter logs the WDIO test output in tests/wdio/reports/results or test/wdio/reports/results depending on whether tests or test is the directory with tests
+Terra WDIO spec Reporter logs the WDIO test output in tests/wdio/reports/ or test/wdio/reports/ depending on whether tests or test is the directory with tests

-***Check for Mono Repo**
+**Check for Mono Repo**
 Terra WDIO spec Reporter assumes mono-repo will have packages directory in the root folder

 ## Usage